-Propane can be purchased in small 16.4 ounce cylinders about the size of a lunchbox thermos bottle, or in the familiar five-gallon (20 lb-propane weighs about 4 lbs per gallon) tanks typically used with outdoor grills.
+Propane can be purchased in small 16.4 ounce cylinders about the size of a lunchbox thermos bottle, or in the familiar five-gallon (20 pounds propane weighs about 4 pounds per gallon) tanks typically used with outdoor grills.

 Like all liquid fuels, do not store propane inside your home.

-Obviously, most people do not use their stoves at full power so a 20# tank would last most people anywhere up to or maybe beyond a hundred hours of cooking.
+Obviously, most people do not use their stoves at full power so a 20-pound tank would last most people anywhere up to or maybe beyond a hundred hours of cooking.